Answers to Frequently Asked Questions About Allodynia & Migraine

 - Dynamic allodynia occurs with movement across the skin.

 - Thermal allodynia occurs in response to mild changes in temperature.

 Allodynia is the result of a pain processing dysfunction in the nervous system called central sensitization.
-It isn’t exclusive to migraine, but common in a variety of painful conditions.
+It isn’t exclusive to migraine, but is common in a variety of painful conditions.
 When allodynia strikes, nerves that carry pain signals react by sending pain signals in response to touch, movement, or temperatures that wouldn’t normally cause pain.
 It’s an independent symptom that may or may not resolve when the migraine attack subsides.

 Not everyone living with migraine develops allodynia.
-Factors that put some individuals at greater risk for allodynia include the high frequency and intensity of migraine attacks, and number of years living with migraine.
+Factors that put some individuals at greater risk for allodynia include the high frequency and intensity of migraine attacks, and a number of years living with migraine.
 Additionally, women are more likely to experience allodynia with migraine than men due to monthly changes in hormone levels.
-Other risk factors include obesity, smoking and a history of adverse childhood events, like abuse or trauma.
+Other risk factors include obesity, smoking, and a history of adverse childhood events, like abuse or trauma.